bvinoth186/notes/AWS.md

 # EC2
 - Elastic Compute Cloud
 - Allowing only to pay capacity you used
+- OnDemand
-- OnDemand – Pay a fixed rate by hour or second, low cost, flexible, short time, unpredictable workload,  first time, no upfront payment, no long-term commitment
+  – Pay a fixed rate by hour or second, flexible, short time, unpredictable workload,  first time, no upfront payment, no long-term commitment
+  - has the highest cost
 - Linux by second,  windows are by hour
+- Reserved
-- Reserved – Reserve 1 year to 3 year terms, steady state, predictable usage, and reserved capacity, standard RI, convertible RI, and Scheduled RI.
+  – Reserve 1 year to 3 year terms, steady state, predictable usage, and reserved capacity.
 (RI – Reserved Instances)
+  - 75% discount compared to OnDemand
+  - min 1 year
+  - standard RI
+  - convertible RI
+    - m5 for 6 months and c5 for next 6 months
+  - Scheduled RI.
+    - need only for every Thursday 8 am to 8 pm for 1 year
+- Spot
+  - 90 % discount compare to onDemand
-- Spot – bid price,  flexible start and end times
+  – bid price,  flexible start and end times
   - If you terminate the instance, you have pay for the partial hour
   - If amazon terminate the instance (bid range), you don’t have to pay
+  - Batch Job
+  - Data Analysis
+  - Image Processing retry
+  - Best practice
+    - use RI for base line and OnDemand / Spot for peaks
+- Dedicated instances
+  - no other customers shares your hardware
+- Dedicated Hosts
+  - book entire physical server
-- Dedicated – Physical, use existing software licenses.
+  - Physical, use existing software licenses.
+  - full control
+  - 3 year reservation
+  - more expensive
+  - BYOL
 - Public IP or Elastic IP address
 - Evaluation logic – default deny
 - For penetration test – request to amazon and get the approval